-Email Automation is a powerful tool that can help streamline and standardize some of your client-facing communication and even be used to create customized alerts for your team.
+Email Automation is a powerful tool that can help streamline and standardize some of your client-facing communication or even be used to create more customized internal alert reminders for your team.

 Benefits to You